Battle of Brier Creek: Turning the American flank

 Marker commemorating the British crossing at Paris' Mill.
 The bridge at the mill site was burned down by retreating Patriot forces and the advancing British demolished the home and or millhouse of Francis Paris, whose timbers were used to construct a crossing over Brier Creek.

 Colonel Prevost decided to execute an attack plan devised by Campbell before he left.
 This plan involved making a large loop, crossing over Brier Creek at a bridge further north and west, and then moving south and trapping Ashe's men on the triangle of land where the creek and the river met.
 A decoy force would demonstrate at the destroyed bridge site to distract Ashe's men.

-On March 1, the decoy force, about 500 men including regulars and militia, openly marched north until they were with 3 mi of the burned-out bridge, and made camp there.
+On March 1, the decoy force, about 500 men including regulars and militia, openly marched north until they were within 3 mi of the burned-out bridge, and made camp there.
 That night, about 900 experienced troops drawn primarily from the 71st Regiment and James Baird's light infantry companies and also including five field pieces and a number of experienced militia units, including members of the Florida Rangers.
 They made a rapid march north to the Paris Mill bridge.

 Arriving around 10:00 am the next morning, they found the bridge destroyed, and set about building a temporary bridge to get their equipment across.
 Concerned that they might be discovered, Prevost sent Baird's light infantry and a company of light dragoons to ford the river the night of March 2.
 They acted as a screen against discovery of the ongoing work, and cut off Ashe's escape route.
 Prevost's full party had crossed the river by dawn on March 3.
 While participants later disagreed on whether or not patrols from Ashe's camp were aware of the British movement, he took no particular action to guard against the possibility.